 Italian Ryegrass Management Integrating Multi-tactic Plan

-Cultural Tactics: Cultural tactics such as crop rotation and narrow row spacing can reduce Italian ryegrass populations.
+Cultural Tactics such as crop rotation and narrow row spacing can reduce Italian ryegrass populations.
 Crop rotation out of continuous wheat will shift typical production practices like the timing of planting, tillage, and herbicide applications and allow for more diverse management tactics.
 Italian ryegrass is intolerant to shade so narrowing row spacing allows crops to canopy quickly and slows down the growth of Italian ryegrass.

 Tillage, herbicide application, and harvest weed seed control are other key tactics to prevent Italian ryegrass from setting seed.
 Crop rotation out of continuous wheat, adding summer annual crop with an effective burndown application is a potential alternative management strategy.
 Till or spray early enough in spring so the Italian ryegrass plants do not set seed.